How To Stay Safe Online

 Never Sign In On Shared Computers

-Never sign in to any account on a computer you do not own, especially those in hotel lobbies or other public settings.
+Never use a computer you do not own to sign in to any account, especially computers in hotel lobbies or other public settings.

 Seriously.
 Just don't.